Making sure you’re fully prepared for your trip

 If you’re still to head off on a holiday, then you’re probably thinking about getting organised and everything else you may need to do before you go.

-We’ve put together a handy holiday checklist which you can use to help you get prepared for your trip away!
+We’ve put together a handy holiday checklist that you can use to help you get prepared for your trip away!

 This may be an obvious one, but we thought it was important that it came first.
 We know insurance may not be the most exciting thing about going on holiday but it’s vital that you have cover, especially if you have pre-existing medical conditions!